averbraeck/opentrafficsim/docs/08-tutorials/development.md

 ## How to make a property historical

 For delayed perception of information from the simulation environment, the simulation environment needs to be able to provide past information.
 Information is stored in properties of java classes.
-By converting a property in to an historical version, this can be achieved.
+By converting a property in to a historical version, this can be achieved.
 In many cases this is little work.
 Below three separated cases are discussed.
 Which one is valid depends on the type of the attribute.

 _Is the property immutable (e.g. `Length`, `double`, `String`) or a (indirect) pointer to an object with its own historical properties?_<br/>
 In these cases the property can simply be changed to type `Historical<E>`, with `E` being the original type, and using implementation `HistoricalValue<E>`.
 Any code referring to the property directly now needs to use `get()` and `set()` on the property.
 For external code nothing changes, as this should use a setter and getter method that are themselves changed.
 To make a historical value available to external code, a getter method with `Time` input should be added, which calls `get(Time)` on the property.

 _Is the property of a type from the Collections Framework (e.g. `Set`, `List`, `Map`)?_<br/>